 The school will use the results of this analysis to make sure it is meeting its duties under the Equality Act 2010.
 If any patterns or disparities between groups of pupils are identified by this analysis, the school will review its policies in order to tackle it.

-This policy will be reviewed by the Headteacher annually.
-At every review, the policy will be shared with the governing board.
+This policy will be reviewed by the Headteacher every 2 years.
+At every review, the policy will be approved byt the governing board.

 11. Links with other policies

 This policy is linked to our: